cocos/cocos-docs/en/cocos-service/agc-apm.md

 `setNetworkMeasureStatusCode(id: string, statusCode: number): void`

 Sets the response code of a request.
-You can refer to AGC APM document - [setStatusCode](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-References/networkmeasure#setStatusCode).
+You can refer to [setStatusCode](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-References/networkmeasure#setStatusCode) documentation for details.

 **Parameter Description**: